hasibzunair/peekaboo/README.md

 ### Dataset details

 We train on [DUTS-TR](http://saliencydetection.net/duts/) dataset.
-Download it, then create a directory in the root folder named `datasets_local` and put it there.
+Download it, then create a directory inside the project folder named `datasets_local` and put it there.

 We evaluate on two tasks: unsupervised saliency detection and single object discovery.